 Remote Control - This enables remote control and firmware update functionality.
 This option may be changed in the System console.
-This setting is "View Only" in the web based interface.
+This setting is "View Only" in the Web GUI.

 Remote Diagnostics - When activated, this option allows for remote diagnostics capability.
 The default setting is Off.